By Janet K. Keeler

 Pack Your Breath Mints

 It’s billed as the “best stinkin’ party in South Florida” and if you like the pungent taste of the “stinking rose” then the South Florida Garlic Fest is your kind of soiree.
 Florida isn’t a garlic-growing state, but years ago a group of civic leaders decided garlic was the perfect vehicle to help them raise money for non-profit arts and children’s groups.
-The idea stuck (or stunk?) and now there it’s three days worth of food, drink and music in John Prince Park in Lake Worth, a new location.
+The idea stuck (or stunk?) and now there’s three days worth of food, drink and music in John Prince Park in Lake Worth, a new location.
 Garlic ice cream, garlic BBQ or garlic-loaded chicken nachos, anyone?

 A Pirate’s Mardi Gras